rkennaway/StPetersburg/README.md

 for the player, it is similar to that of the casino in the game of roulette (1/37), and that size of edge keeps the casino in business.

-The result of running the program is to print out some statistics, and if requested, to plot a sample of 100 of the runs of games, showing the player's winnings at each point in time.
+The result of running the program is to print out some statistics.
+Some of these are calculated from the mathematical definition of the game, and some from the results of simulating it.
+If requested, the program will plot a sample of 100 of the runs of games, showing the player's winnings at each point in time.
 These plots give a more intuitive idea of the behaviour of the games than the summary statistics.

+To obtain these plots you must have the matplotlib module installed.
+The program will tell you if it is not.
+If it is absent from your Python installation, it can be obtained from https://matplotlib.org.

 Not all of these games are discussed in the paper.
 For those that are,